rgeraldporter/BANDjs/README.md

 BANDjs
 ======

-Bird Banding Code API written in NodeJS
+Bird Banding Codes stored in Javascript with optional API delivery mechanism through NodeJS.

 About
 ======